NamraKanabi/CSC_2022_Proj4/README.md

 lab13.h is a header file that contains all the important macros and function names for the program.

 Makefile compiles the program into two object files as mentioned above.
 It takes one c file and creates two different objects files and accomplish different tasks.

+You can compile the program by command: \make                                                                                                                          and run processing and sorting by: ./processing and ./sorting respectively